VaughanSampson/UnityEasyBindingsInput/README.md

 # UnityEasyPlayerBindings
-There is a surprisingly little amount of clear documentation on Unity's standard [PlayerInput](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/api/UnityEngine.InputSystem.PlayerInput.html) functionality.
-For some programmers, creating basic rebinding code for this input standard is time sink.
-This package (`UnityEasyPlayerBindings`) streamlines functionality of the most common and desirable control rebinding features for video game projects.
+There is not much clear documentation on Unity's standard [PlayerInput](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/api/UnityEngine.InputSystem.PlayerInput.html) in terms of rebinding keys.
+This script (`UnityEasyPlayerBindings`) streamlines functionality of the most common and desirable control rebinding features for unity projects.

-With this class, you can use simple single-line methods to:
+With the script, you can use simple single-line methods to:
-+ Rebind controls.
-That is: rebind specific bindings within an action or composite action.
++ Rebind controls, including to specific bindings within an action or a composite action.
-+ Initiate an interactive rebind where the user's next input will be bound to a desired input binding.
++ Initiate an interactive rebind where the user's next input control will be bound to a desired binding.
 + Get the users next input as a string binding path.
 + Set a binding by binding path.
 + Save and load all bindings.

 ## Setup
 To begin using EasyPlayerBindings in Unity, place the EasyPlayerBindings.cs file somewhere in your Unity project's Asset folder.
-Now pick/create a class which manages player input.
+Now pick/create your class which manages player input.
 This class should:
 1. Import with `using EPBindings;`.
-2. have a reference to the effected PlayerInput class.
+2. have a reference to the PlayerInput instance.
 3. Instantiate and store an `EasyPlayerBindings` object.